BZF SUPERSONIC NEWS!

 6/8 Kafe photos of exhibition!

-Reviews by ZEENE, No Guts No Glory and review of the GET A GRIP screen printing workshop! (photos below borrowed from their Facebook group)
+Reviews by ZEENE, No Guts No Glory and (photos below borrowed from their Facebook group)

 If anyone has a review or photos do let us know so we can link them here!
 Any feedback you have is really appreciated as we have already started discussing improvements and possible venues for next time.
 If you missed out on this years Festival here is a film we showed on the day for you to enjoy and we hope to see you next year!